MBA IT Management Areas of Study

 Content focuses on the concepts associated with IT strategy, strategic planning for IT organizations and business strategy as it relates to IT strategy by addressing those unique leadership skills and technological knowledge needed to lead an IT team within a business specifically how to assess and apply existing and emerging technology solutions to business (both national and international) opportunities and strategic goals, and how to uniquely develop an IT Strategy to support the existing infrastructure as well as the business’ strategic goals.

-The graduate-level management and strategy domain covers operational management and business strategy.
+The graduate-level management and strategy area of study covers operational management and business strategy.

 Content focuses on developing, implementing and modifying a strategic plan by competing against other students using a simulation and making decisions in a global environment.